0xSickb0y/SearchParty/README.md

     python SearchParty.py -D /path/to/directory

 This command will scan through the specified directory and analyze the content of all files within it.
-Any data matching the predefined search patterns will be extracted and categorized accordingly.
+Any data matching the predefined search patterns will mapped accordingly.

 The `-D` option can be used multiple times (i.e. scan multiple directories at once)